mentalisttraceur/exec0/README.md

 # exec0

-exec0 is a small project born as a workaround for the fact that shell scripts generally have no way to execute another program with explicitly control over the zeroth argument (the name that the program sees itself invoked as).
+exec0 is a small project born as a workaround for the fact that shell scripts generally have no way to execute another program with explicit control over the zeroth argument (the name that the program sees itself invoked as).

 ## Goal